 Further information about the content, reference sources or production of this leaflet can be obtained from the Patient Information Centre.
+If you would like to tell us what you think about this leaflet please get in touch.

 This information can be made available in a range of formats on request (eg Braille, audio, larger print, BSL, easy read or other languages).
-Please contact the Patient Information Centre Tel: 0191 246 7288 www.ntw.nhs.uk/pic Tel: 0191 223 2545
+Please contact the Patient Information Centre Tel: 0191 246 7288 www.cntw.nhs.uk Tel: 0191 246 7288

 Published by the Patient Information Centre

-2016 Copyright, Northumberland, Tyne and Wear NHS Foundation Trust
+2020 Copyright, Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust

-Ref, PIC/694/1116 November 2016 V2
+Ref, PIC/694/0920 September 2020 V5

-Review date 2019
+Review date 2023